Family of missing Newport News man hold candlelight vigil

 They also used floating lanterns to celebrate him.

-“We’re going to miss him and truly we know that he is in a better place,” said Mrs. Francis.
+“We’re going to miss him and truly we know that he is in a better place,” Daphne said.

-But as we’ve learned from Daphne his wife, a celebration with Leon was nothing if there wasn’t dancing.
-The family put on some favorite music to help celebrate him.
+Daphne said a celebration with Leon was nothing if there wasn’t dancing, so the family put on some of Leon’s favorite music to help celebrate him.

 “He loved to dance and he was just that guy.
 People gravitated to him.
 He was very positive, he was always a leader,” she said.